Poems on the Underground

-Poems on the Underground (POTU) is a project, started in 1986, to bring poetry to a wider audience by displaying various poems on the London Underground rapid transit network and participating websites.
-Poems on the Underground displays poems by contemporary and classic poets three times a year.
-POTU also produces booklets free of charge to the public and publishes anthologies.
+Poems on the Underground (POTU) is a project, started in 1986, to bring poetry to a wider audience by displaying short poems on trains across the London Underground.
+Poems on display are rotated three times a year and include both classic and contemporary works; poems are also occasionally displayed at stations or other locations for special events.
+The anthology Poems on the Underground, selecting poems displayed over the life of the programme, is reprinted regularly and POTU also produces booklets with themed groups of poems.